zapataf/ms_eharrisii/README.md

     Zapata F, Villarroel D. A new species of Escallonia (Escalloniaceae) from the inter-Andean tropical dry forests of Bolivia

-The files included in this repository include:
+The files included in this repository are:

 * `data.csv` The data used in our analyses.
 * `specimens.csv` The metadata for the specimens used in the analyses